 What are the Legal Grounds for Getting a Divorce?

-By law, there is only one ground for divorce, and that is the irretrievable breakdown of marriage.
+By law, there is only one ground for divorce in Singapore, and that is the irretrievable breakdown of marriage.
 The other terms that we commonly hear as being “grounds for divorce”, such as unreasonable behaviour or adultery, are the facts used to show that the marriage has broken down irretrievably.
 This is a common misconception.

 Before we can talk about proving irretrievable breakdown, we need to know that there are pre-conditions for getting a divorce.

 Pre-Conditions for Divorce

 To get a divorce in Singapore, you generally have to be married for at least 3 years.

 In special cases, a divorce can be filed before 3 years of marriage have passed.
 However, you will have to prove that you have suffered exceptional hardship or if your spouse has been exceptionally unreasonable and cruel.

 If you’re wondering what will be considered “exceptional hardship” or “exceptionally unreasonable and cruel” – there is no fixed legal definition.
 The reason is that the applicant has to use his personal circumstances to persuade the court that there is exceptional hardship as a whole.
 However, there are certain extreme circumstances that may justify an early divorce.
 You may wish to discuss with a divorce lawyer to find out if your situation falls under any such extreme circumstances.

 If there are no exceptional circumstances, then your marriage must have lasted for at least 3 years before you can file for divorce.